 All you need is a basic lightbox, often used by artists for tracing.
-You can purchase one for around 20 dollars on Amazon.
+You can purchase one for around.
 While a bigger lightbox is generally better, anything A4 and above should work fine.

 Once you have your lightbox, you’ll need to choose a main subject.
 Flowers with translucent petals work best.
 And the flatter the flower, the better.